tchangkiat/aws-cloudformation-templates/EKS/README.md

-# Create CloudFormation Stacks
+# Create Resources

 1. Create a stack with VPC.json in Network folder.
+2. Create an EC2 key pair separately, which will be used to SSH into the bastion host.
-2. Create a stack with EKS.json, with parameters referencing subnets created by VPC.json.
-This template takes about 20 minutes or so to complete.
+3. Create a stack with EKS.json, with parameters referencing subnets created by VPC.json and the key pair which you have created in step 2.
+This template takes about 25 minutes or so to complete.

 # Set Up Connection to the EKS Cluster